j-evaristo/ttd-toolkit-review-7x9k2m/README.md

 - Very large datasets (>1000 points) may slow performance
 - Requires JavaScript enabled in browser

+## TTD-BTC Note
+- Our transit time method is similar to Evaristo et al. (2019, Water Resources Research) paper.
+Briefly, under approximately steady water fluxes during tracer passage, the first temporal moment of a concentration breakthrough curve (BTC) is proportional to the first moment of the corresponding mass-flux BTC, so our concentration-based “mean transit times” can serve as useful approximate summaries of water residence or transit times.

 ## Citation

 If you use this toolkit in your research, please cite both the paper and software: